3-Steps for Finding Enterprise SaaS Prices: Our Quest for BambooHR, Braze, Culture Amp, and Looker Prices

 For example, there’s a question from late 2016 asking about Looker pricing.
 Someone quickly answered that “it’s going to be around $3k–$3.5k per month depending on the number of users (10–25).”
 This sounds helpful, but how reliable can information from 2016 be?

 There’s a more recent answer from late 2019 that suggests “Looker offers subscription pricing that ranges from $3,000–$5,000 per month for 10 users, and $50 per month for each additional user with a free trial also available.”
 This information is more detailed, but it’s still dated.

 A Better Way: Use Sastrify’s Benchmarking Service for Enterprise Software Pricing

 If you’re a procurement professional considering 10 different SaaS products for a business need, you don’t have time to sit through 10 hour-long demos.
-You want to know what different tools can do and how much they will cost your company, and then you can narrow down your options to 3 or less.
-Then, and only then, do you have time to spend talking to sales teams and sitting through demos.
+You want to know what different tools can do and how much they will cost your company, and then you can narrow down your options to 3 or fewer.
+Then, and only then, you have time to spend talking to sales teams and sitting through demos.

 Sastrify lets you skip the 3-step process outlined above.

 No longer do you have to search products’ pricing pages, sift through review sites, and bounce from forum to forum looking for relevant information.
 At Sastrify, we offer a benchmarking service that provides cost information that helps you make confident decisions.
 We can also provide insights on fit and the tools that will best meet your company’s needs.